pskalbhav1/HTML-Games/README.md

-# Snake-Game
+# HTML-Game
-A simple game using HTML and JS
+Simple games using HTML and JS